 The Company borrowed \$5,000,000 from the Government of Manitoba, under the Manitoba Industrial Opportunities ("MIOP") Program, to assist in the settlement of the Birmingham long-term debt.
-The loan bears interest annually at the crown company borrowing rate plus two percent and matures on July 1, 2016.
-The loan is payable interest only for the first 24 months, with blended principal and interest payments made monthly thereafter until maturity.
+The loan bears interest annually at 5.25% and matures on July 1, 2016.
+The loan is payable interest-only for the first 24 months, with blended principal and interest payments made monthly thereafter until maturity.
 The loan is secured by the Company's assets and guaranteed by the Chief Executive Officer of the Company and entities controlled by the Chief Executive Officer.
-The Company issued 20,000,000 common shares of the Company with a fair value of \$371,834, net of share issue costs of \$28,166, in consideration for the guarantee to the Company's Chief Executive Officer and entities controlled by the Chief Executive Officer.
-In connection with the guarantee the Company entered into an indemnification agreement with the CEO under which the Company shall pay the Guarantor on demand all amounts paid by the Guarantor pursuant to the guarantee.
+The Company issued 1,333,333 common shares (20,000,000 pre-consolidated common shares (note 9)) of the Company with a fair value of \$371,834, net of share issue costs of \$28,166, in consideration for the guarantee to the Company's Chief Executive Officer and entities controlled by the Chief Executive Officer.
+In connection with the guarantee the Company entered into an indemnification agreement with the Chief Executive Officer under which the Company shall pay the Guarantor on demand all amounts paid by the Guarantor pursuant to the guarantee.
 In addition, under the indemnity agreement the Company agreed to provide certain compensation upon a change in control of the Company.
 The Company relied on the financial hardship exemption from the minority approval requirement of Multilateral Instrument (MI) 61-101.
 Specifically, pursuant to MI 61-101, minority approval is not required for a related party transaction in the event of financial hardship in specified circumstances.

-The Company is required to maintain certain financial and non-financial covenants under the terms of the MIOP loan.
-As at May 31, 2012, management believes it is in compliance with the terms of the loan.
+The Company is required to maintain certain non-financial covenants under the terms of the MIOP loan.
+As at May 31, 2013, management believes it is in compliance with the terms of the loan.

-The effective interest rate on the MIOP loan for the year ended May 31, 2012 was 7.0%.
+The effective interest rate on the MIOP loan for the year ended May 31, 2013 was eight percent.